José Antonio Álvarez Condarco: Military career

 In 1812, he became an officer in the artillery.
 His knowledge of explosives led him to be named director of the newly established gunpowder factory in Córdoba.
 In 1813, he participated in the campaigns of colonel Juan Gregorio de Las Heras in Chile, with the mission of managing the arsenal for the patriotic forces.
 There, he made friends with Marcos González de Balcarce, whom he employed as an intermediary for transmitting important messages to general San Martín, who was then the governor of Cuyo Province.
 San Martín valued his patriotism and decided that he wanted to have him by his side.
 Later, he sent him on a secret mission to Buenos Aires, to consult with Supreme Director Juan Martín de Pueyrredón.
 Together, they were able to establish what types and quantities of war materiel would be necessary for the Andean campaign.

 At the end of 1816, San Martín sent him to Chile, with the apparent mission of delivering letters to Casimiro Marcó del Pont, the Spanish governor.
 In reality, San Martín wanted to employ his skills as a cartographer to discover the best path for the army to cross the cordillera.
 He originally crossed through the Paso de Los Patos.
 Marcó del Pont sent him to return by what he knew to be the shortest path, the Paso de Uspallata.
 The maps that Álvarez Condarco drew from memory were essential to the successful Andean crossing to Chile made by the Army of the Andes.

-He acted as San Martín's aide-de-camp and fought heroically in the Battle of Chacabuco.
+He acted as San Martín's aide-de-camp and fought in the Battle of Chacabuco.
 In 1818, he was sent to England with £20,000 to buy warships and recruit sailors for the First Chilean Navy Squadron.
 While there, he persuaded Lord Thomas Cochrane to accept command of the squadron.